reddy-gowthami/Handyloop/README.md

 📌 Project Goal
 The goal of Handyloop is to simplify the process of booking home services by offering a centralized platform with a clean UI and reliable backend.

+🚀 How to Run the Project
+Make sure MongoDB is installed and running on your system.

+Install and launch a local server like XAMPP or WAMP.

+Place the project folder inside the htdocs directory (if you're using XAMPP).

+Start the Apache server from your local server control panel.

+Ensure the MongoDB server is running.

+Open your browser and visit http://localhost/handyloop/ to use the website.